srdoty/srdoty.github.io/pubs/pubs.md

 ### Published

+5. (with Anthony Giaguinto) *Schur-Weyl duality for tensor powers of the Burau representation.* Res.
+Math.
+Sci.
+8, 47 (2021).

-4. (with Aaron Lauve and George Seelinger) *Canonical idempotents of multiplicity-free families of algebras.* Enseign.
+1. (with Aaron Lauve and George Seelinger) *Canonical idempotents of multiplicity-free families of algebras.* Enseign.
 Math.
 64, 23--63 (2019).